UPDATE: Seeking a publisher for my memoir, What Didn't Kill Me Made Me

 me a kidney is a story in itself!

-I’ve always been a writer--I just didn’t always know it.
+I’ve always been a writer--I just didn’t always

-is no joy quite like standing back, admiring what you’ve done, and saying “I really did that.”
+There is no joy quite like standing back, admiring what you’ve done, and saying “I really did that.”

 From an early age, it was apparent that I